These modules are for 2024 entry unless stated otherwise.

 - Substance misuse

 Students should be aware that placements in particular areas of interest are not guaranteed.
-However, all placements are quality assured, meet required HCPC and College of Social Work standards and provide a wide range of learning opportunities which are transferable to any setting, and have international relevance.
+However, all placements are quality assured, meet required Social Work England standards and provide a wide range of learning opportunities which are transferable to any setting, and have international relevance.

-In Year 2 you will undertake a further 100 days of professional practice learning which, in line with HCPC requirements, will be with a different service user group in a different agency setting.
+In Year two you will undertake a further 100 days of professional practice learning which, in line with Social Work England requirements, will be with a different service user group in a different agency setting.
 All students will have the opportunity during at least one of their practice placements to undertake some statutory duties.
 As part of this you will also complete an academic assignment analysing a piece of practice based work undertaken on this placement.

 Also in this final year you will develop, conduct and write-up in the form of a dissertation, an individual piece of literature and/or empirical based research in an area of social work you are particularly interested in.